ceph/ceph/doc/dev/developer_guide/basic-workflow.rst

 When your PR hits GitHub, the Ceph project's `Continuous Integration (CI)
 <https://en.wikipedia.org/wiki/Continuous_integration>`_
 infrastructure will test it automatically.
-At the time of this writing (March 2016), the automated CI testing included a test to check that the commits in the PR are properly signed (see :ref:`submitting-patches`) and a :ref:`make-check` test.
+At the time of this writing (September 2020), the automated CI testing included a test to check that the commits in the PR are properly signed (see :ref:`submitting-patches`) and a :ref:`make-check` test.